franperr/lamp-dev-setup/README.md

 Installation
 ====

-Run ./install.sh in a terminal as a normal user (with sudo privilege)
+Run ./install.sh in a terminal as a normal user (without sudo privilege)

 Uninstall
 ====